CITRA-kw/neighbourhoodwatch/README.md

-# NeighbourWatch
+# Neighbourwatch
-The goal of NeighbourWatch is to ensure all local traffic remains local to Kuwait.
+The goal of Neighbourwatch is to ensure all local traffic remains local to Kuwait.
 Local Traffic leaks causing additional performance degradation, security risk, waste of resources, and has a negative financial impact.
-NeighbourWatch is a tool that compares routes advertised to the Internet are advised to the ixkw exchange (Kuwait Local Traffic Exchange) and generates a reports.
+Neighbourwatch is a tool that compares routes advertised to the Internet are advised to the ixkw exchange (Kuwait Local Traffic Exchange) and generates a reports.

 ## Getting Started
-Using NeighbourWatch is easy to install and use.
+Using Neighbourwatch is easy to install and use.

 ### Installing
 Use NPM to install ():